mounicarajput/Monika/README.md

 For my next role and challenge, I want to thrive in a space where I can **talk about tech, build with it, and make it meaningful for people**.
 Here’s what excites me most:

-1. Working with a company that **cares about community, feedback, and transparency**—sharing not just *what* they’re building, but *why*.
+1. Working with a company that **cares about community, feedback, and transparency**, sharing not just *what* they’re building, but *why*.
-2. Advocating products in **Data, AI, and Cloud**—showing how they work, how they solve problems, and why they matter for specific use cases.
+2. Advocating products in **Data, AI, and Cloud**, showing how they work, how they solve problems, and why they matter for specific use cases.
 3. Building **prototypes and agent-based apps**.
 For example, here’s a quick finance tracking app I hacked together in a few hours using Lovable, Cursor, and Vercel: [FinApp Prototype](https://pennywise-pal-51-29miz3i9j-mounicarajputs-projects.vercel.app/).
 4. Solving business problems through **data engineering**.
 You can find some of my writing here: [Blogs](https://medium.com/@Monikarajput).